longturn/freeciv21/docs/Contributing/style-guide.rst

     The Oxford Comma is the usage of a comma when listing multple things and placing a comma before the "and" at the end of the list.
 For example: You need to follow these steps: Click on :guilabel:`Menu`, then click on :guilabel:`Options`, and finally click on :guilabel:`Interface`.
-Notice the comma usage before the word "and", that is the Oxford command and its usage is expeced in our documentation
+Notice the comma usage before the word "and", that is the Oxford command and its usage is expected in our documentation

 Capitalization
     For consistent formatting, the following should always use "Title Capitalization" rules: